openedx/edx-documentation/en_us/shared/course_assets/handouts_updates.rst

 #.
 Create your update in the text editor that opens.

    * Enter text for the update, using HTML tags for formatting.
-This editor is like the :ref:`raw HTML editor<The Raw HTML Editor>` in HTML components.
+This editor is like the :ref:`raw HTML editor<The Raw HTML Editor>` in Text components.
      The course update editor does not have a :ref:`visual editor<The Visual Editor>`.